-Use these electronic Figure Your Costs budgeting worksheets to calculate your expected costs, both direct and indirect.
+Use these electronic Figure Your Costs budgeting worksheets to calculate your direct and indirect costs.
 Direct costs are costs for which you will be billed by SAIC directly on the student's tuition and fees account.
 Indirect costs are costs for which you will need to budget, but will not be charged by SAIC.

 You will need to choose from four possible living expense budgets to calculate your indirect costs.
 You may need to customize these indirect costs to meet your specific expected costs which may differ from the provided averages.

 - At Home (with parents, or family, etc)

 You should use the worksheet to determine your remaining costs after all available resources (scholarships, grants, loans, work-study and student, parent and/or other contributions) have been included.
 Use Adobe Acrobat to open PDF files and activate the calculation function.